Elisha Kashim

-Elisha Oluwasegun Kashim (born 14 January 2005) is a Nigerian footballer who plays as a striker for PDRM FC of the Malaysia Super League.
+Elisha Oluwasegun Kashim (born 14 January 2005) is a Nigerian footballer who plays as a striker for PDRM FC.

 Career

 Indera SC

 Kashim moved to Brunei from his native Nigeria to play for Indera SC of the Brunei Super League for the 2024–25 season under head coach and compatriot Mba Vitus Onyekachi.
 He made his debut against MS ABDB in a 0–0 draw on 19 October 2024.
 It was not until 1 December of that year when Kashim scored his first goal for the club against Wijaya FC in a 7–1 victory.
 At the turn of the year, he then showed a brilliant run of form towards the tail end of the league, netting six times in January including a hat-trick against Rimba Star that finished 12–1.
 That played a part in Indera's third place finish in the league when it concluded in February.

 At the 2025 Brunei FA Cup, Kashim flourished under new head coach Raja Isa who paired him with the returning Leon Sullivan Taylor up front.
 After they automatically entered the knockout stage through the withdrawal of Panchor Murai FC, Kashim scored in every fixture leading to the cup final against DPMM FC II on 18 May.
 Unfortunately for the Nigerian, the royalty-owned team prevailed with a single goal from Matías Hernández, leaving him with only a runners-up medal.